seanburlington/website/source/_posts/2015-02-18-first-steps-with-ansible-and-docker.markdown

 cd docker-ansible
 ```

-Note that I don't include my public key there (it is gitigtnored)
+Note that I don't include my public key there (it is gitignored)

 copy your by something like
 ```bash